mihonapp/website/website/src/docs/guides/getting-started.md

 # Getting started

-Essential information to help you get set up with Tachiyomi.
+Essential information to help you get set up with Mihon.

 ## Installation guide

-### Downloading Tachiyomi
+### Downloading Mihon

-1. Visit our [download](/news/2024-01-13-goodbye) page to get the latest version of **Tachiyomi**.
+1. Visit our [download](/download/) page to get the latest version of **Mihon**.
 2. After the download is complete, open the `.apk` file.
 3. Proceed with the installation process.

 ### Adding sources

-Once **Tachiyomi** is installed on your device, you can bring your own content to read from various sources:
+Once **Mihon** is installed on your device, you can bring your own content to read from various sources:

 :::: tabs
 == Local source